 Parts “Taken” with a large splash of 2004’s “Man on Fire”, South Korea’s “The Man from Nowhere” is not exactly original by any stretch of the imagination.
 Then again, the same thing that made those other two films so good was the premise – mean-on-the-outside, but a teddy-bear-on-the-inside loner has to resort to his old, deadly ways when bad guys take the one precious female in his life away by force.
 Much badassery, as they say, commences.
-As Bryan Mills had to blow shit up and take no names in “Taken” and Creasy had to obliterate half of Mexico City, so too does Tae-Sik have to take out the Korean underworld in order to retrieve a spunky little gal that has invaded his life and given it meaning again.
+As Bryan Mills had to blow shit up and take no names in “Taken” and Creasy had to obliterate half of Mexico City, so too must Tae-Sik take out the Korean underworld in order to retrieve a spunky little gal who has invaded his life and given it meaning again.

-“The Man from Nowhere” stars Bin Won (“Taegukgi”) as Tae-Sik, a former Government killer who, after one of his jobs comes back to bite him in the ass, has retired to a solitary life running a pawnshop in a rundown building.
+“The Man from Nowhere” stars Bin Won (“Taegukgi”) as Tae-Sik, a former government killer who, after one of his jobs comes back to bite him in the ass, has retired to a solitary life running a pawnshop in a rundown building.
 His only remaining contact with the human race is little So-Mi (Sae-ron Kim), who often seeks shelter at Tae-Sik’s pawnshop thanks to the activities of her drug-addled mother (Hyo-Jeong).
 When that same mother decides it would be a blast to steal the mob’s money, the mob, in the form of two sadistic brothers, comes calling.
-The mother ends up dead and So-Mi taken, leaving Tae-Sik to resort to his old ways to save her.
-Meanwhile, a crusading cop finds himself on Tae-Sik’s trail, unsure of how the stranger fits into all the mob drug activity and, as it turns out, a thriving human organs black market.
+The mother ends up dead and So-Mi taken, leaving Tae-Sik to resort to his old ways in order to save her.
+Meanwhile, a crusading cop finds himself on Tae-Sik’s trail, unsure how the stranger fits into all the mob and drug activity and, as it turns out, a thriving human organs black market.

 As mentioned, there is not really anything overly original about the premise behind “The Man from Nowhere”, but if you are a fan of this particular plot, it will be very easy to like “Nowhere”.
 The film is bolstered by excellent production values, and what turns out to be quite a killer performance by Bin Won, who must have wanted to play a badass again after playing anything but in Joon-ho Bong’s “Mother”, a film that has garnered him critical acclaim.
-I have to admit, Tae-Sik does not exactly elicit fear when you first see him, and I blame that on the manga-ish, boy band-inspired haircut that covers half of his face like some emo Hong Kong pop star.
+I have to admit, Tae-Sik does not exactly elicit fear when you first see him, and I blame that on the manga-ish boy band-inspired haircut that covers half of his face like some emo Kpop star.
 Also, Bin Won is a bit too young to be playing such a skilled killer.
-Then again, once the bullets fly and the knives and the axes come out to play, it’s pretty easy to buy into Tae-Sik, despite his obvious youth, as one badass mofo you do not want to cross.
+Then again, once the bullets fly and the knives and axes come out to play, it’s pretty easy to buy into Tae-Sik, despite his obvious youth, as one badass mofo you do not want to cross.